plus Shipping Costs

 Altough our producer won several prices and is blessed with tea kowledge of many generations they still outsource the roasting process.
 It’s not as bad as it sound as the roaster is a cousin and so the tea stays in family hand.
 In fact, a dedicated roaster can do a much better job then the best tea master.
 Just because he knows the fire.
 If someone isn’t familiar with charcoal fire he might destroy the whole batch or even all teas in the roasting chamber!

-Taste: Sweet with a scent of cinnamon
+Aroma: Sweet with a scent of cinnamon

 Oxidation: approx. 60%

-Origin: Jiu Long Ke, Wuyi, China
+Terroir: Jiu Long Ke, Wuyi, China

 Preparation: In this blogpost is described how to brew Oolong tea